MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/is-encoding.md

- #`is.encoding`: Test to see if supplied encoding type is supported.
+ #is.encoding: Test to see if supplied encoding type is supported.

  Applies to version 1.1.0 of package mrsdeploy.